CypherPotato/zbundler/readme.md

 What zbundler can do?

-- Compile CSS to an minified CSS.
+- Compile CSS to an minified CSS. *Compiles many CSS -> one CSS.*
-- Compile SCSS/SASS to an minified CSS.
+- Compile SCSS/SASS to an minified CSS. *Compiles many SCSS/SASS -> one CSS*
-- Compile Javascript to an minified Javascript.
+- Compile Javascript to an minified Javascript. *Compiles many JS -> one JS*
-- Compile Markdown files to HTML files.
+- Compile Markdown files to HTML files. *Compiles one each MD -> one HTML*

 ## Setup